 Use the following formula to calculate net profit as a percentage:

-While there is no one-size-fits-all answer, Restaurant Resource Group claims that restaurant profit margins range between 2% and 6% on average, with full-service restaurants at the lower end of the spectrum and limited-service (or quick service) restaurants at the higher end.
+Restaurant Resource Group says that restaurant profit margins range between 2% and 6% on average, with full-service restaurants at the lower end of the spectrum and limited-service (or quick service) restaurants at the higher end.

 Restaurant profit margins show how much money was spent to earn the money.
 Knowing your profit margin allows you to determine whether you require a larger buffer between your COGS (Cost of Goods Sold) and menu prices.